hatunike/goal-streaking/README.md

 # goal-streaking
 An opinionated goal streak keeping app.
+Goals may only be marked complete for today.

+##Roadmap